oracle/graal/substratevm/README.md

 The **Native Image builder** or `native-image` is a utility that processes all the classes of your application and their dependencies, including those from the JDK.
-It statically analyses these classes to determine which classes and methods are reachable during application execution. which ahead-of-time compiles it to a native executable for a specific operating system and architecture.
-This entire process is called an **image build time** to clearly distinguish it from the compilation of Java source code to bytecode.
+It analyses these classes to determine which classes, methods and fields are reachable during application execution.
+It then ahead-of-time compiles all reachable code and data into a native executable for a specific operating system and architecture.
+This entire process is called **image build time** to clearly distinguish it from the compilation of Java source code to bytecode.

 GraalVM Native Image supports JVM-based languages, e.g., Java, Scala, Clojure, Kotlin.
-The resulting native image can, optionally, execute dynamic languages like JavaScript, Ruby, R, or Python, but it does not pre-compile their code itself.
+The resulting native image can, optionally, execute dynamic languages like JavaScript, Ruby, R, or Python.
 Polyglot embeddings can also be compiled ahead-of-time.
 To inform `native-image` of guest languages used by an application, specify `--language:<languageId>` for each guest language used (e.g., `--language:js`).

 ### License
 GraalVM Native Image is licensed under the GPL 2 with Classpath Exception.

 ## Install Native Image

-Native Image is distributed as a separate installable and can be added to the core installation with the [GraalVM Updater]({{ "/docs/reference-manual/graal-updater/" | relative_url}}) tool.
+Native Image is distributed as a separate installable and can be added to the core installation with the [GraalVM Updater](https://www.graalvm.org/docs/reference-manual/gu/) tool.

-Run this command to install Native Image from GitHub:
+If you use GraalVM, run this command to install Native Image from GitHub:
 ```
 $ gu install native-image
 ```